Floer Homology with DG Coefficients. Applications to cotangent bundles: DG Viterbo isomorphism

 both being local systems of rank 1 free $\Z$-modules supported in degree $-n$.

-{\bf Notational convention.} We will use in the sequel the pull-back $\Pi^*w:\cL T^*Q\to \{0,-1\}$ and, for readability, we will abuse notation and denote it also by $w$.
+{\bf Notational convention.} Recall that we denote by $\Pi:\cL T^*Q\to\cL Q$ the map between free loop spaces induced by the projection $\pi:T^*Q\to Q$.
+We will use in the sequel the pull-back $\Pi^*w:\cL T^*Q\to \{0,-1\}$ and, for readability, we will abuse notation and denote it also by $w$.
 Similarly, we will use the notation $\eta$ for the pull-back $\Pi^*\eta$.

 The next result describes the behavior of the Viterbo isomorphism at energy zero.
 Denote $i_Q:Q\to \cL Q$ the inclusion of constant loops and note that $i_Q^*\ueta\simeq \underline{|Q|}^{-1}\simeq \underline{|Q|}$, the orientation local system of $Q$.